johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-18-bicep-link-azure-application-insights-to-static-web-apps/index.md

 hide_table_of_contents: false
 ---

 If you're looking into a Production issue with your Azure Static Web App, you'll want to be able to get to your logs as fast as possible.
-You can do this by linking your Azure Static Web App to an Azure Application Insights instance.
+You can do this by linking your Static Web App to an Azure Application Insights instance.
 If you've used the Azure Portal to create your Static Web App, the setup phase will likely have done this for you already.
 But if you're using Bicep to create your Static Web App, you'll need to do this yourself.

 This post will show you how to do that using Bicep.